kbparagua/js-crash-course/01_functions.md

 `arguments`
   - an Array-like object corresponding to the arguments passed to a function.

-If a function is declared with no arguments, we can still pass arguments to it.
+If a function is declared with no arguments, arguments can still be passed to it.

 ```js
 function printItems(){
   for (var i = 0, n = arguments.length; i < n; i++){